Sponsor. Representative for Texas's 6th congressional district. Republican.

 Died in a previous Congress

-This resolution was introduced on March 2, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 19, 2015, in a previous session of Congress, but was not enacted.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 2420 (114th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 This bill was introduced in the 114th Congress, which met from Jan 6, 2015 to Jan 3, 2017.
 Legislation not enacted by the end of a Congress is cleared from the books.

 How to cite this information.